morrolinux/subito-it-searcher/README.md

 # subito-it-searcher

-BeautifulSoup toy example running queries and scraping results on a popular italian ad website
+BeautifulSoup scraper running queries on a popular italian ad website.
+This searcher is compatible with Python 3.x versions.

 ## The fork
 This fork adds:
 * Infinite refresh with adjustable delay
+* Multiplatform support: can run also on Windows
-* Windows notifications
+* Windows 10 notifications
+* Easier Telegram setup
 * Fix flooding on Telegram

 ## Configuration
 Before using this searcher, you must first install the following external modules through CLI (Windows: pip install [modulename]; Mac/Linux: sudo pip install [modulename]):
 * `requests`
 * `bs4` (BeautifulSoup)
-* `requests` (for Telegram)

-Also, this searcher is compatible with Python 3.x versions.

-### telegram_send configuration
+### Telegram configuration
-After installing the telegram_send module you must configure it, following this simple steps:
-* From the CLI write `telegram-send --configure` and follow the on-screen instruction for creating the bot
-* After creating the bot, from the BotFather page digit the /token command
-* Next, you must copy the token and paste it on the CLI and press Enter
-* Finally, you have to add your own bot to the chat list and send to the bot the password appeared on the CLI
+TODO write new tutorial

 ## Usage
 Write `python3 subito-searcher.py --help` for help